bwarelabs/casper-delegate/README.md

 cat /etc/casper/validator_keys/secret_key.pem
 ```
 - You can copy paste the value stored in this file in the [Casper Explorer](https://cspr.live) to check your balance
-- This address can now be used to withdraw CSPR from your preferred exchange (Coinlist, Huobi, AscendEx, etc) if you want to delegate them to an Validator.
+- This address can now be used to withdraw CSPR from your preferred exchange (Coinlist, Huobi, AscendEx, etc) if you want to delegate them to a known validator.

 ## ![alt text](/docs/BWARE-icon.png) How to start a delegation request
 - Go to casper-delegate
 ```
 cd casper-delegate
 ```
-- Carefully complete _.delegate_env_ with the appropiate values, depending on your use case
+- Carefully complete _.delegate_env_ with the appropiate values, depending on your use case (**BE CAREFUL AT THE VALIDATOR PUBLIC KEY**)
 - From the ${START_DIR}, run the following command in your terminal:
 ```
 sudo bash start_delegating.sh
 ```
 - This can be run as root, the user handling is made inside the scripts
+- **THE DELEGATED AMOUNT SHOULD BE WRITTEN IN MOTES**
 - **GAS FEE FOR THIS OPERATION IS 3 CSPR (STANDARD)**

 ## ![alt text](/docs/BWARE-icon.png) How to start a transfer